Other infections and cancer

 Human T-Lymphotropic virus type 1 (HTLV-1) can cause a type of Non-Hodgkin Lymphoma called ‘Adult T-Cell Leukaemia/Lymphoma’.
 But infection with this virus is very rare in the UK, and most people who carry the HTLV-1 virus will never develop the disease.

-The virus is spread through contact with blood and other bodily fluids, so people can get infected by sharing contaminated needles or razors, or through unprotected sex.
+The virus is spread through contact with blood and other bodily fluids, so people can get infected by sharing contaminated needles or razors, or through sex.
 It’s also possible to get infected through blood transfusions, but in the UK, all donated blood is screened for this virus and any contaminated donations are destroyed.
-To avoid infection, it’s best to use a condom for sex and to avoid sharing needles or razors.
+There’s less research into preventing the spread of this infection, but it’s best to keep sexual contact safer, and to avoid sharing needles or razors.

 The virus can also be spread from mother to child, mainly through breastfeeding, but in the UK less than 5 in 10,000 pregnant women are infected.
 If you’re pregnant and know you have HTLV-1, speak to your doctor.